torenius/SqlBulkCopyHelper/README.md

 await connection.BulkInsertAsync("#Test", testData, propertyInfo => propertyInfo.Name.ToLower());
 ```

+`MapAllPublicProperties` only maps instance properties with a public getter.
+Static properties, indexers and write-only properties are skipped.

+Column names are case-insensitive, like in SQL Server.
+Mapping `"id"` after `"Id"` replaces the first mapping, and `RemoveMap("ID")` removes it.

+### Table names and quoting
+The table name can be a multipart name like `dbo.MyTable`, and the parts can already be quoted like `[dbo].[My.Table]`.
+- With `UseBracketQuoting()` every part is quoted, `dbo.MyTable` becomes `[dbo].[MyTable]`.
+Parts that already are quoted are kept as they are.
+- Without `UseBracketQuoting()` the table name is used exactly as you provided it.

+The SqlConnection extensions always use bracket quoting.

-## Do you own mapping
+## Do your own mapping
-There is a few mapping options, the simplest is just an expression:
+There are a few mapping options, the simplest is just an expression:
 ```csharp
 var helper = new SqlBulkCopyHelper<Test>("dbo.Test")
             .Map("BoolColumn", x => x.BoolColumn)